 - What can I do to create a workplace culture that prevents burnout?

 This book is helpful because it relates the scientific literature on burnout to real life.
 Anti-burnout looks at the individual factors in burnout, including personality and mental health.
-It also looks at how the dynamics of teams and how work is organised relates to burnout.
-Finally, the book investigates Organisational Culture, leadership and Burnout.
+It also looks at how the dynamics of teams and how work is organised relate to burnout.
+Finally, the book investigates organisational culture, leadership and burnout.
 This book is essential reading for leaders and managers who want to minimise burnout in people in their organisation.
-It will also interest anyone with an interest in mental wellbeing at work such as occupational health practitioners, researchers, and human resource professionals.
+It will also be essential reading for anyone with an interest in mental well-being at work such as occupational health practitioners, researchers and human resource professionals.

 Table of Contents

 1. What Is Burnout?

 2. Burnout and Mental Health

 6. Preventing and Minimising the Risk of Burnout in Others

 7. Burnout and Remote Working